monteromario/module-1-game/README.md

 -  `cd module-1-game`
 -  `open index.html`

+## In-game instructions

+Use your keyboard arrows to move Mac-man and eat as much coins as possible.
+Every coin will add 1 point to your score.
+Avoid the enemies, every time an enemy hits you you will loose 1 live.
+Game finishes when you get out of lives.
+If you find a flower you will get 3 fireballs to be thrown to your enemies.
+If you find a star you will be invencible for a short per¡od of time.

+Try to beat yourself and get the higher score possible.
+You can use advanced settings to increase game's difficulty.

 ## Team Members

 This was a solo exercise completed by me: [Mario Montero](http://www.mariomontero.es).
+Did you find any bug or you have some comments?
+Just [let me know](https://forms.gle/mTyqM9tpUnU4YQob7)!